 It really depends on the type of skin cancer and your current health situation at the time of applying for cover.
 You will need to declare the names of your diagnosed medical conditions and answer some multiple-choice questions, allowing insurers to complete a fair assessment.

-You can do this right here online using our in-built medical screening facility.
+You can do this right here online using our built-in medical screening facility.
 Simply hit the ‘Compare Quotes Now’ tab at the top of this page and we will guide you step by step helping you to compare cancer travel insurance to meet your criteria.

-By telling insurers about a past condition doesn’t mean they will load the premium.
-The majority of insurers will ask if you have EVER had a diagnosis of cancer, so even if your lesions have been completely removed or destroyed, and you have been cancer free for a number of years, you must comply with insurers’ terms and conditions, notifying them of your medical history in order to obtain a valid policy.
+Telling insurers about a past condition doesn’t mean they will load the premium.
+The majority of insurers will ask if you have EVER had a diagnosis of cancer, so even if your lesions have been completely removed or destroyed, and you have been cancer-free for a number of years, you must comply with insurers’ terms and conditions, notifying them of your medical history in order to obtain a valid policy.

 Insurers also base their quotes on age, destination and duration of your trip, paying particular attention to countries that operate high levels of privatised health care.
 The cost to receive medical treatment in areas such as the USA, Canada, the Caribbean, Spain, Canaries, Balearics, Cyprus and Malta for example, are likely to be higher, which tends to put premiums up and, in some cases, results in cover being declined.